-Chili powder, coriander and cumin add spice to the chicken and peppers in this sizzling fajita-inspired garbage bread.
+Chicken and peppers are transformed with chili powder, coriander and cumin in this sizzling garbage bread with Tex-Mex flavors.
 Serve slices with ice-cold Mexican beer at your next party, with lots of fresh lime juice and cilantro sprinkled over each bite.

 For the garbage bread: Preheat the oven to 400 degrees F. Line a baking sheet with parchment.